tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 Simple and convenient list additions to your .bashrc `echo -e '\nalias ll="ls -lhF"' >> ~/.bashrc`
 `echo -e '\nalias la="ls -lahF"' >> ~/.bashrc`

+Remember to `source .bashrc` for the effect to kick or restart your terminal